PART 2First Nations Tax Commission (continued)

 Marginal note:Notice of judicial review

-(3) If the Commission becomes aware that judicial review proceedings have been undertaken in respect of a law made by a First Nation under paragraph 5(1)(d) for financing of capital assets for the provision of local services on reserve lands, the Commission shall without delay inform the First Nations Finance Authority of those proceedings.
+(3) If the Commission becomes aware that judicial review proceedings have been undertaken in respect of an approved law referred to in subsection (2), the Commission shall without delay inform the First Nations Finance Authority of those proceedings.

 Marginal note:Certificate is evidence

 (4) A certificate referred to in paragraph (2)(b) is, in the absence of evidence to the contrary, conclusive evidence in any judicial proceedings of the facts contained in it.

 33 (1) On the request in writing by a member of a First Nation, or by a person who holds an interest or right in reserve lands, who

 (a) is of the opinion that the First Nation has not complied with this Part or Part 1 or with a regulation made under either Part or section 141 or 142 or that a law has been unfairly or improperly applied,

 (b) has requested the council of the First Nation to remedy the situation, and